Top News, Useful tools

 Apply for a job at Edge Early Learning

 Now that you have a better understanding of how and why to become a child care worker, it’s time to consider the ‘where’.
-Edge Early Learning is rapidly growing, with centres popping up all over South East Queensland.
+Edge Early Learning is rapidly growing, with centres popping up all over South East Queensland and South Australia.
 We are just as passionate about employing and nurturing our staff as we are about providing quality education and care for children.
 Click here to find out how we can make a difference, together.